Track: Advanced Testing · ChipEx2026 · Tel Aviv · 12 May 2026

 Embedded NVM is a determinism property as well as a memory property.
 ReRAM-class technology gives us a predictable boot path, a predictable update window, and an XIP-capable address space we control end-to-end.
 Vendor selection is Detronyx-internal; specific vendor named only after signed mutual NDA and licensing terms.

-Tower Semiconductor, 130nm-class [IP-FENCE OK].
+Tower Semiconductor, 130nm-class.
 Final variant within the 130nm class is settled in the design-partner alignment phase.
-The architecture is designed to retarget within the 130nm-class envelope by construction.
 Process-node selection itself is Detronyx-internal — partner influence sits in peripheral / firmware / integration scope, not in node choice.

 We are a deep-tech silicon design company.
 The product is the chip and the methodology that produces it.
-We are open to IP-licensing and ASIC-services conversations with the right design partners — see §9.
+We are open to IP-licensing and ASIC-services conversations with the right design partners.

 Israel.
-The architecture is Israeli, the methodology is Israeli, and production lands at Tower Semiconductor [IP-FENCE OK].
+The architecture is Israeli, the methodology is Israeli, and production lands at Tower Semiconductor.
 Specific operational detail is shared in the NDA brief.

 Not yet — we are pre-tapeout.
 The methodology is engineered to produce certifiable evidence at every layer, so a downstream certification programme attached to a real customer engagement starts with the design-history file already in hand.